 Adopting a child entails a lot of preparation and paperwork.
 If you’re just decided to adopt, you may be wondering what steps you need to take in order to be ready to welcome a child into your home.
 Gathering the appropriate documents ahead of time will help make the process smoother and less stressful.
-Here are the typical requirements for an adoption, as discussed in my book From Pain to Parenthood: A Journey Through Miscarriage to Adoption.
+Here are the typical requirements for an adoption.

 What is required for a domestic adoption?